tufangorel/spring-boot-enable-https-ssl-self-signed-certificate/README.md

 ### Local run steps <br/>
 1- Generate self signed ssl certificate by using JDK keytool. <br/>
 <pre>
-D:\DEV\ssl>keytool -genkeypair -alias custapi -keyalg RSA -keysize 4096 -storetype PKCS12 -keystore custapi.p12 -validity 3650 -storepass password
+D:\DEV\ssl>keytool -genkeypair -keypass password -storepass password -keystore serverkeystore -alias custapi -keyalg RSA -validity 365
 What is your first and last name?
 [Unknown]:
 What is the name of your organizational unit?